Fully booked. Contact us to be added to the waiting list.

 We’re sorry, but we can’t accommodate complete beginners on this course; you’ll need a grasp of the basics, but beyond that we try and include everybody!
 There will be workshops for beginners (we’re defining ‘beginners’ as people familiar with the basics of the instrument but still getting to grips with things like right and left hand co-ordination and row crossing, so if this is you, come and join us!), with plenty on offer to stretch the ability and imagination of intermediates and advanced players.

-Music is not sent out in advance for this course.
-Much of the teaching will be by ear.
-Anne will provide scores for you to take away, and all tutors are happy for you to make recordings.
+Music is not sent out in advance for this course (with the exception of Mel’s Friday night option, see below) and teaching is by ear.
+Anne & Mel will provide scores / materials for you to take away, and all tutors are happy for you to make recordings.

 Andy Cutting needs little introduction – hailed as one of the country’s most beloved folk musicians and three-time winner of BBC Folk Musician of the Year, Andy is an emotive and engaging performer, and a warm and witty tutor.